mattmc3/zebrafish/README.md

 A solid base ZSH configuration achieved with one small, simple include.

-No slow, boated framework.
-No excessive and hard to follow config tricks.
-Just a plain, simple, lightning fast ZSH config with only a single file.

 Borrows some great ideas from [fish shell][fish-shell], but with a ZSH flair.

 ## What's included